Well-Being Discourses

 • Self-Realization – a generic, diversely interpreted term that is encountered across very different worldviews and sensibilities – including, for example, Western Psychology (where it is typically used in a frame of “growing up,” as a near-synonym of Self-Actualization – see Maslow’s Hierarchy of Needs) and Eastern Mindfulness traditions (where it is typically invoked in a frame of “waking up” to some manner of spiritual awareness)

 • Subjective Well-Being – one’s self-assessment of happiness and satisfaction with life.
-Formal self-assessments tend to split Subjective Well-Being into two components:
+Formal self-assessments tend to split Subjective Well-Being into affective and cognitive components.
+Associated constructs include:

 • Affective Well-Being – a self-assessment of emotional status, typically summarized as a location on a scale ranging from “unpleasant” (i.e., depressed) to “pleasant” (i.e., happy)